Sandip-Ash/Raj_Dootam/README.md

 - **User Login**: Existing users can log in with their email and password.
 - **Real-Time Messaging**: Enjoy instant messaging with real-time updates.
 - **User-Friendly Interface**: Simple and intuitive design for a hassle-free experience.
+- **Light and Dark Mode**: Switch between light and dark themes for a comfortable chatting experience in any lighting condition.

 ## Technologies Used